mderrier/lls-react-deps/README.md

 ## Dev Dependencies

+- [react](): 15.4.2 React is a JavaScript library for building user interfaces.
+- [react-dom](): 15.4.2 React package for working with the DOM.
 - [husky](https://github.com/typicode/husky): 0.13.1 Prevents bad commit or push (git hooks, pre-commit/precommit, pre-push/prepush, post-merge/postmerge and all that stuff...)